 - mayonnaise (optional)

-- Preheat your Panini press or George Foreman grill.
+- Preheat your Panini press or George Foreman grill or set your oven to 350 degrees.

 - Butter one side of one piece of bread.
 If using mayonnaise, spread a thin layer on the inside of both slices of bread.